Durango Bill's

 If you could find a dimension combination such that all diagonals are integers, including the central diagonal, the world might reward you with fame, gifts, money, etc. for solving the unsolved problem.
 (This might be a “slight exaggeration”, but at least your name would be recorded as “the solver”).
 In this pursuit you might try writing a computer program to try a large number of combinations to see if a solution could be found.
 A possible algorithm might be:

-For (Length equals 1 to billions - or more) // Try a whole bunch of possible lengths
+For (Length equals 1 to billions - or more) // Try a bunch of possible lengths

 For (Width equals 1 to billions – or more) // Same for width